MegaTextAnalysis/MegaTextAnalyer/README.md

 Run `node index.js` to start the server, listening on `http://localhost:3000`.

 Query list of tweets of username, append username to URL, eg. `http://localhost:3000/twitterapi`.
+The list returned is in JSON format.

 ## TODO